RolandStuder/jeizinen-meteor/index.md

 ## Create lists easily with the `repeat` helper

 You can wrap any content with a repeater, to create lists, just pass an integer and let it the block be repeated.
-No here it starts to get interesting as you can combine mockdata with the repeater (every block will contain different mock-data)
+Now here it starts to get interesting as you can combine mockdata with the repeater (every block will contain different mock-data)

 	{{#repeat 10}}
 		<div>